ucpu/qasmint/README.md

 Every run of the processor will count instructions executed.
 This makes it awesome tool for learning algorithmic complexity and for comparing different programs solving same tasks.

+The qASM compiler and cpu simulator are implemented in library that can be linked in your own application.

 # Example Programs

 ## Generate random numbers